-An additional CPC QA Specialist will complete the Initial QA, using the OMS QA Notes and making recommendations.
+The QA Manager will complete the Initial QA, using the OMS QA Notes and making recommendations.
 A designated staff member for the Office of Child Welfare will serve as the Site Leader/Second Level QA making the final recommendations.

 Executive Management and Region Discretionary Reviews